Bashmdz/Discover-Syria/README.md

 ### Code Used

+Some of the love running project codes, such as the menu for phones.

 ### Content
 I wrote the content about syria on the home page and used chat gpt to correct it.